openshift-knative/docs/versions/v050/knative-v050-OCP-4x.md

 # Knative v0.5.0 on an OpenShift cluster
 ------

-> **IMPORTANT:** The functionality introduced by Knative on an OpenShift cluster is preview only.
+> **IMPORTANT:** The functionality introduced by Knative on an OpenShift cluster (OCP) is preview only.
 Red Hat support is not provided, and this release should not be used in a production environment.

 > **NOTE:** This release includes upstream Knative Serving `v0.5.1`, Knative Eventing `v0.5.0` and Knative Build `v0.5.0`.